ZSHJoanna/pycs-diy/docs/tutorial/basic_lc.rst

 --------------------

 It's time to see these colours.
-Many functions of pycs work with lists of lightcurves, instead of individual lightcurves.
+Many functions of pycs3 work with lists of lightcurves, instead of individual lightcurves.
 These lists usually contain simply one curve for every QSO image.
 But be aware that all this works in the same way if you use lists that contain curves from different telescopes, or "identical" curves with different settings, or simulated curves, etc.

 As mentionned, in the tutorials we will usually call such lists ``lcs``; *s* is a plural s.
 The single most important function that uses such a list of curves as argument is the function that displays them :